___ ___ _ __________ __ ____ _____ _ ______

 But the Python __init__.py comparison is a trap.
 In Python, an init file is a gatekeeper; it marks a directory as a package and stays out of the way.
 You rarely live inside that file.

-However, in Roblox, we've turned the gatekeeper into the landlord.
+On Roblox, we've turned the gatekeeper into the landlord.
 It's not uncommon to see init.luau files holding all the primary logic.
 Rather than just "initializing a package", we are writing our entire systems inside a file that claims to be a folder.

 Require-by-string, part 2